HanNayeoniee/HanNayeoniee.github.io/index.md

 ---

 <p>
   Hello!
-Welcome to my site!
-I am a MS student in the Department of Computer Science and Engineering at Sang Myung University.
+Welcome to my site! <br>
+  I am a MS student in the Department of Computer Science and Engineering at Sang Myung University. <br>
   My advisor is Prof. <a href="https://scholar.google.co.kr/citations?hl=ko&user=wpy1zMoAAAAJ">Eui Chul Lee</a>, and I am part of the <a href="https://pr.smu.ac.kr/">Pattern Recognition Lab</a>.
 See "About Me" for more information.
 </p>